isabella232/Bitcamp-Serverless/week4/homework/issues/1- NewApp.md

 <br />
 <br />

 Also notice that the method `forward`  does not exist globally.
 It must be called with a reference to `car`.
+This encapsulation is what will really make it feel object-oriented, with this example having an object-private field and an object-public method.

 ```js
 //doesn't work